achamoun/SOAP-SpringBoot-Maven/README.md

 Spring Boot will use this .xsd file to creat and publish the .wsdl file of your web services.
 Check out the file "main/resources/coffeeDrinks.xsd"
 ### 3. Creating java classes from the .wsdl file:
 After creating the .wsdl file, you need to creat the java classes from the .wsdl file. \
-Open Terminal, go to your project, go to the folder where the file "mvnw.cmd" is. run the command ./mvnw clean package\
+Open Terminal, go to your project, go to the folder where the file "mvnw" is. run the command ./mvnw clean package\
 The classes will be created the the "target" package.
 ### 4. Publishing the web services:
 Publishing the web services with Spring Boot is done in the classes in the package "com.example.coffee"